-In this section, we will define the general notion of stop-go pairs which was already introduced in a weaker form in Section 2.1.
+In this section, we will define the general notion of stop-go pairs which was already introduced in a weaker form in Section ??.
 We will do so in two steps.
 First we define colour swap pairs and then we combine several colour swaps to get multi-colour swaps.
 Together, they build the stop-go pairs.

 Our basic intuition for the different swapping rules comes from the following picture.
-We imagine that each of the measures $\mu_1, \ldots, \mu_n$ carries a certain colour, i.e. the measure $\mu_i$ carries colour i.
-The Brownian motion will be thought of being represented by a particle of a certain colour: at time zero the Brownian particle has colour 1 and when it is stopped for the i-th time it changes its colour from i to i + 1 (cf. Figure 1 in Section 2.1).
+We imagine that each of the measures μ_1, \ldots, μ_n carries a certain colour, i.e. the measure μ_i carries colour i.
+The Brownian motion will be thought of being represented by a particle of a certain colour: at time zero the Brownian particle has colour 1 and when it is stopped for the i-th time it changes its colour from i to i + 1 (cf. Figure ?? in Section ??).

-In identifying a stop-go pair, we want to consider two sub-paths, $(f, s_1, \ldots, s_i)$ and $(g, t_1, \ldots, t_i)$ , and imagine the future stopping rules, which will now be a sequence of colour changes, obtained by concatenating a path $\omega$ onto the two paths.
+In identifying a stop-go pair, we want to consider two sub-paths, (f, s_1, \ldots, s_i) and (g, t_1, \ldots, t_i) , and imagine the future stopping rules, which will now be a sequence of colour changes, obtained by concatenating a path ω onto the two paths.
 The simplest way of creating a new stopping rule is simply to exchange the coloured tails.
 This will preserve the marginal law of the stopped process, while generating a new multi-stopping time.
 A generalisation of this rule would be to try and swap back to the original colour rule at the jth colour change, where i < j.
 In this case, one would swap the colours until the first time one of the paths would stop for the jth time, after which one attempts to revert to the previous stopping rule.
-Note however that this may not be possible: if the other path has not yet reached the jth colour to the j - 1st colour to the j - 1st colour, which is not allowed.
+Note however that this may not be possible: if the other path has not yet reached the j-1st colour change, then the rules cannot be stopped, since one would have to switch from the jth colour to the j-1st colour, which is not allowed.
 Instead, in such a case, we simply keep the swapped colourings.
 We call recolouring rules of this nature colour swaps (or $i \leftrightarrow j$ colour swaps).
-We will define such colour swap pairs in Section 4.2.
+We will define such colour swap pairs in Section ??.

 After consideration of these colour swaps, it is clear that the determination of when to revert to the original stopping rule could be determined in a more sophisticated manner.
 For example, instead of trying to revert only on the jth colour change, one could instead try to revert on every colour change, and revert the first time it is possible to revert.
 This recolouring rule gives us a second set of possible path swaps, and we call such pairs multicolour swaps.
-We will define these recolouring rules in Section 4.3.
+We will define these recolouring rules in Section ??.
 Of course, a multitude of other rules can easily be created.
-For our purposes, colour swaps and multi-colour swaps will be sufficient, but other generalisations could easily be considered.
+For our purposes, colour swaps and multi-colour swaps will be sufficient, but other generalisations could easily be considered, and may be important for showing optimality in cases outside those considered in the current paper.
+We leave this as an avenue for future research.